-ML Classes and Internships for Black & Indigenous Students
+ML Classes and Internships for Black & Indigenous Students and Recent Grads

-Introduction to Machine Learning for Black and Indigenous Students
+Introduction to Machine Learning for Black and Indigenous Students and Postdocs

-Participate in a free six week online Introduction to Machine Learning course starting February 2022.
+Participate in a free nine week online Introduction to Machine Learning course starting October 2022.
 The course will introduce common machine learning algorithms such as linear and logistic regression, random forests, decision trees, neural networks, support vector machines, and boosting.
 It will also offer a broad overview of model-building and optimization techniques that are based on probabilistic building blocks which will serve as a foundation for more advanced machine learning courses.
 Featuring two hours of lectures/workshops per week, as well as weekly tutorials to help you further assimilate the material, this course will provide a rich, hands-on learning environment.

 As a part of this program, you will: